knightmisuto/Python-Learning/README.md

 # This is my projects when i first learn how to use Python in AI, Computer Vision, Data Science and Automation.
 Some projects for fun and some projects for use on competion on Kaggle.
-Python can do so much and i still neet to learn alot.
+Python can do so much and i still need to learn alot.
 Due to git LFS will be eat all free storage, i had upload my real source code to drive instead, please refer to this [link](https://drive.google.com/file/d/1-UNNWv8TW0pXvpfSmz9aLKjlPiRaoQFV/view?usp=drive_link)

 # Car tracking and estimate speed